scottgallant/barnyard-organics/source/_feed-products/organic-chick-starter-mash-21.md

   dry place.
 Unlike many pelletized feeds, our feeds are whole grain and contain no preservatives.
 Do not use if mouldy or wet and aim to use the product within three months of purchase.
-general-analysis: "This feed contains added selenium at 0.3 mg/kg "
+general_analysis: "This feed contains added selenium at 0.3 mg/kg "
-analysis-table:
+analysis_table:
   - nutrients: Crude Protein
     quantity: MIN 21%
   - nutrients: Crude Fat